onixldlc/custom-pseudocode-sublime/README.md

 ## Usage

-Just select Pseudocode from the language list and you are all set.
-Please report any issues.
-There are absolutely some bugs and omissions, so please tell me what's important to you.
+You can either select the Pseudocode from the language list or named a file with extension .pseudocode or .Pseudocode. and also feel free to report any issues since im sure there will be alot of edge cases that i have not seen with regex

+and also... i dont think i will set this up on the package control since i think any one who need to use this would like to change some stuff in it becs the syntax highlighting does not met any pseudocode standard, its just what i like to see when im working with pseudocode